Parth099/College-Notes/CompSci/CIS4360 - Microservice Architecture/Labs/FINAL-CASE-STUDY/Proposal.md

 Main Article : [Uber - Engineering](https://eng.uber.com/microservice-architecture/)

+I chose this option because I want to expose myself to more design principles and it gives us a glimpse of how a larger company operates WRT software.

 ## The problem with *regular* MSA
 Uber has recently taken up Microservices however, it was faced the same problems many large microservice adopters have: **complexity**.
 As the number grows (to `2,200` in this case) Microservices get hard to manage.
 ### Why is this a problem?